Introduction

 There are legitimate reasons why web content needs to be removed.
 There may be copyright or other legal issues with it, or it may be simply outdated - my own sites contains plenty of that.

 I created my first web pages in 1999 and, apart from the look and feel of the site, I made what I now consider to be some serious mistakes in the design of it.
 Like many people at the time I made the some I used free web hosing from the likes of Lycos Tripod, FreeServe (disappeared just a year later in 2004), 250Free (was having problems since 2002 and disappeared completely in 2011).
 That wasn't so bad as in November 1999 I bought the domain name brisray.co.uk and pointed that to whatever free host I was using at the time.
 I moved to the US in 2001, and made the dreadful mistake of not renewing the domain name.
 A simple search of Google shows less than 30 pages pointing to the pages on my old brisray.co.uk domain but I feel I should have renewed and kept it.
-After I let it lapse someone else got it, but never did anything except park it, which means there's no useful content on it, but it can't be rebought, and I haven't been able to get it back.
+After I let it lapse someone else got it, but never did anything except park it.
+It eventually returned to the available pool of Top Level Domains (TLDs) on August 11, 2023, and I immediaitely registered it for myself again.

 Other people may start a website and get bored with it or for whatever reason let the domain name lapse.